k-cross/blog/content/posts/let_it_crash.md

   :ok
 end
 ```
-All that happens here is that we return `:ok` for the asynchronous call, pawning off error handling and retry logic to the supervisor.
+The thing of interest is `:ok` is returned for the asynchronous call, regardless of its success, pawning off error handling and retry logic to the supervisor.

-Now if there's faulty code running in production, that's another issue entirely.
+When a thing just needs to happen and no response is needed, then make it asynchronous.
+Just because the client needs a response doesn't necessarily mean that the entire request needs to be blocking.

 Hopefully this demonstrates the delegation of error handling to robust services and generic functions.
-Obviously this will differ in implementation from language to language, but that's an exercise for the reader `;)`.
+Obviously this will differ in implementation from language to language and project to project, but that's an exercise for the reader `;)`.